chunky-dev/docs/ChunkyDocs/docs/support/faq.md

 ---

-## Why is there noise/grain/random bright dots in the render?
+## Why is there noise / grain / random bright dots in the render?

 This is not a bug, but an unfortunate effect of the rendering algorithm that Chunky uses.
 Torches and other small light sources create very noisy illumination and much time is required to render such lighting nicely.
 For more information, please read the [Samples and Noise](../../reference/introduction/samples_and_noise) article.
 You can disable emitters in the [`Lighting`](../../reference/user_interface/render_controls/lighting) tab in the left control panel (render controls) to remove most of the random bright dots.
 Other light sources are typically larger and noise in the lighting from those light sources typically clears up quickly.
 However, HDRi skymaps can cause very noisy lighting.
 Note that rendering for a longer time will eventually clear up the noise, though it may take a very long time.